iadvize/documentation/Documentation.md

 # Build apps
 Once logged in your Developer Account, you will be ready to build.
-So let's go through the available content...
+So let's go through the different sections of the Developer Platform.

 ## My apps
 This is where we list your apps and related status:
-* Published: your App is ready to be installed on iAdvize Marketplace
+* Published: App ready to be installed on the iAdvize Marketplace
-* Under review: you have submitted your app for review
+* Under review: App submitted for review
-* Draft: you are editing your app
+* Sandbox: App being edited

 ## App information
-On this section you will find the general information of your app such as the name and the description of its features.
+In this section you will input the general information of your app such as the name, the logo and the features description.
 You can also set the privacy mode as public or Private.
 * Public mode: your app will be viewable and installable by all of our customers
 * Private: your app will be available for the customers you choose